SeanLewisIRE/ballytrent-house/README.md

 ## Credits

 **Content**
-README layout and content inpired by Code Institute sample, available [here](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive)
+* README layout and content inpired by Code Institute sample, available [here](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive)

+* CSS Code snippet taken from [The A11Y Project](https://a11yproject.com/posts/how-to-hide-content/) used to increase acessibility of icons used for navigation purposes.

 **Media**
 * Google Maps Generator by [embedgooglemap.net](https://www.embedgooglemap.net).